-The level of economic and social development in the Afghan countryside is very low.
+The level of economic and social development in the rural parts of Afghanistan is very low.
 Conflicts, corruption and mismanagement in the administration result in local communities enjoying extremely limited opportunities to effect change.
 People are powerless, geared to survive, and cannot claim their rights against authorities.
 They often find it difficult to carry out the measures they think are necessary.

 Everyone is entitled to exert influence

 One major problem is unequal representation in local decision-making bodies.
-Women and people with disabilities are often excluded from participating and making decisions, which means that their rights are not fulfilled.
-Their interests are protected to a lesser extent by both the authorities and the villages themselves.
+Women, People with Disabilities (PwD) and other marginalized groups are often excluded from participating in development planning, implementation and making decisions, which means that their rights are not fulfilled.
+Their interests are protected to a lesser extent by both the authorities and the communities themselves.